 Joan Meyer began her dog training career in 1974 with a neighbor’s 150-pound Saint Bernard.
 She taught him obedience, to go down slides, over the see-saw, and to jump bicycle racks.
 The love for dog training was known at this young age of 12.

 In 1984, when graduating from Baker University with a Bachelor of Science in Biology, Joan’s advisor made a wise statement to her when she questioned continuing her education in Physical Therapy.

 He told her to DO WHAT YOU LOVE BECAUSE YOU MUST LOVE WHAT YOU DO.
 If doing something with dogs is your passion, follow your dream.

 Instead of continuing her education to become a physical therapist, she worked for the Lawrence Humane Society.
-After just two years of listening to all the excuses from people relinquishing their dogs, Joan decided to get on the side of the dogs.
+After two years of listening to all the excuses from people relinquishing their dogs, Joan decided to understand the dog’s point of view.
 She wanted the dogs to stay in their homes.
-With her God-given talent of understanding what dogs are thinking and her ability to train them to be a well-behaved members of society, she started her business.
-In 1986, was the beginning of being an advocate for dogs.
-The business name Triune was chosen as a reminder to keep God first in her life in while building her business.
+With her God-given talent of understanding what dogs are thinking and her ability to train them to be well-behaved members of society, she started her business.
+1986 was the beginning of being an advocate for dogs.
+The business name Triune was chosen as a reminder to keep God first in her life while building her business.